MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ### 4.1 Add the import statements

-Open the project's **AppDelegate** file and add the following import statements:
+Open the project's **AppDelegate** file and add the following import statements.
+If you're in the application extension, use the main view controller file.

 ```objc
 @import AppCenter;